International Baccalaureate (IB)

 LHHS School Profile

 Since 1986 Laguna Hills High School has been a proud International Baccalaureate school, dedicated to providing a rigorous program to develop students lifelong journey in the pursuit of international-mindedness.
-IB students, at Laguna, engage in a two year Diploma Program of which less than 5% of students in the 2018 graduating class at Laguna Hills High School (LHHS) are International Baccalaureate (IB) full diploma candidates.
+IB students, at Laguna, engage in a two year Diploma Program of which less than 5% of students at Laguna Hills High School (LHHS) are International Baccalaureate (IB) full diploma candidates.
 10 advanced placement (AP) courses are offered at LHHS, 6 of which are also IB courses.
 As a full diploma candidate, students take additional exams and complete internal assessments, which are application projects of the course.
 In addition, students complete Creativity, Activity, and Service projects, write a 4,000 word extended essay, and a theory of knowledge essay which requires them to defend how we know something to be true.

 IB University Recognition